pmglab/KGGSEE/doc/source/detailed_document.rst

 Gene-based (conditional) heritability estimation
 ================================================

-This analysis estimates the heritability of each gene and performs gene-based association tests at the same time.
+This analysis estimates the heritability of each gene and performs gene-based association tests at the same time (`the EHE paper <https://doi.org/10.1016/j.ajhg.2023.08.006>`_).

 Synopsis